Part II, chapter 4: Persons laid off

 4.7 Appointment to a lower-level position

-A person with a layoff priority entitlement who is appointed indeterminately to a lower-level position during the priority entitlement period, has a reinstatement priority entitlement (PSER, section 10).
+A person with a lay-off priority entitlement who is appointed indeterminately to a lower-level position during the priority entitlement period, may be eligible for a reinstatement priority entitlement (PSER, subsection 10(1)).
 This does not apply to persons laid off under paragraph 12(1)(f) of the Financial Administration Act.

-The person with a lay-off priority entitlement may have an entitlement to salary protection, as per the WFAD, WFAA and related Collective Agreements, until appointed to the original or equivalent level, during and after the reinstatement priority entitlement period.
+The person with a lay-off priority entitlement may be entitled to salary protection, as per the WFAD, WFAA and related collective agreements, until they are appointed or deployed into a position with a maximum rate of pay that is equal to or higher than the maximum rate of pay of the position from which they were declared surplus.
+This may occur during or after a reinstatement priority entitlement.
 Questions on salary protection should be directed to TBS.

 Note:

 The hiring organization must inform the PSC of the lower-level appointment by submitting a PIMS Referral Feedback Form or a PIMS Request for Priority Clearance to Appoint a Person with a Priority Entitlement.
-Once the lower-level appointment is made, the hiring organization is responsible for updating the person’s PIMS registration if they become eligible for the reinstatement priority entitlement.
+Once the lower-level appointment is made, the hiring organization is responsible for updating the person’s priority entitlement type in PIMS if they are eligible for the reinstatement priority entitlement.

 4.8 Provisions of the work force adjustment agreements related to priority administration